Rasa von Werder: Ministry

 Everts later changed the emphasis of her mission to the return of matriarchy and the feminine divine.
-On June 16, 1978, she preached a message about Our Lady of Fátima in front of the White House, intending to bring about the conversion of Russia and, by extension, preventing a potential nuclear World War III.
+On June 16, 1978, she preached a message about Our Lady of Fátima in front of the White House in Washington, D.C., intending to bring about the conversion of Russia and, by extension, preventing a potential nuclear World War III.
 The gist of the message was, "Pray the Rosary for the conversion of Russia, or nations will be annihilated."

-She has since expanded her focus, founding "The University of Mother God Church", which became a distinct religion for women.
+Everts' acquaintance at the time, Betty Jane Allsup (better known as Honeysuckle Divine) who had first seen her on television, played a crucial role, and had arranged for the press conference and who initially applied for the permit for the event before Everts had even arrived in Washington.
+The event was documented by the Associated Press, and widely covered in the Washington Post, The Washington Star, Playboy Magazine, and elsewhere.
+She subsequently expanded her focus, founding "The University of Mother God Church", which became a distinct religion for women.

-Rasa Von Werder has apparently been a minister to Purgatory for many years as well.
-She says that Jesus Christ appeared to her in the form of a Priest {his Spirit possessed the priest} in a Church, where He called her behind the altar – {there were no other people present} thereby ordaining her.
-This has enabled Rasa to say the Holy Mass, which she celebrates daily for the Poor Souls, and this is the main way she helps them.
-Her experiences are outlined in three books so far: “Theater of Justice - Celebrity Souls Appear” “God Waits for Them” and "Royals Ascend into Heaven” as listed in the bibliography section.
+Rasa Von Werder was a minister to purgatory for many years as well.
+She said that Jesus Christ appeared to her in the form of a priest (i.e. his Spirit possessed the priest) in a church, where he called her behind the altar (there were no other people present), thereby ordaining her.
+This enabled Rasa to say the Holy Mass, which she celebrated daily for the Poor Souls, and this was the main way she helped them.
+Her experiences are outlined in three books: Theater of Justice - Celebrity Souls Appear, God Waits for Them, and Royals Ascend into Heaven.

-Everts has also done much unrelated activism, humanitarian, and community work, primarily in Brooklyn, New York.
+Everts also did much unrelated activism, humanitarian and community work, primarily in Brooklyn, New York.

 Author

 On May 24, 2004, Everts, under her present name Rasa Von Werder or Guru Rasa of the Church of Mother God, started the Woman Thou Art God Website.
-She has since continued publishing online on her religious beliefs.
-She has thirty-eight (and counting) books published on female empowerment, her biography, matriarchy spirituality, and various other subjects.
-Since 2014, Rasa has also had another main website as well, Embodiment of God, that further builds upon the first one.
+She subsequently continued publishing online on her religious beliefs.
+She had 38 books published on female empowerment, her biography, matriarchy spirituality, and various other subjects.
+Since 2014, Rasa also had another main website, Embodiment of God, that further built on the first one.

-She has also collaborated with other authors as well in writing books and online articles, most notably including William Bond, who is also featured on that site.
+She also collaborated with other authors as well in writing books and online articles, most notably including William Bond, who is also featured on that site.